ImageMagick v6 Examples --

 [IM Output]

-With a little more care with preparatory images the above image can be made even more realistic, but for showing the usage of this compose method, it isn't bad.
+With a little more care with preparatory images the above image can be made even more realistic.
+For showing the usage of this compose method, it isn't bad.

 Further examples of using 'ATop' compose method, can be seen in Generating 3-D Logos.